Bachelor’s Degree in Counseling Online Programs

 Online Bachelor’s in Counseling Scholarships

 Getting into an undergraduate program is just the first step; next, you’ll have to figure out how to pay for it.
 While some students can afford to pay for their degrees out of pocket, others use financial aid, which can come in the form of state or federal grants or scholarships.
-Some schools also provide program-specific aid like counseling scholarships.
+Some schools offer institutional scholarships, departmental awards, or other forms of aid for online and undergraduate students, but counseling-specific scholarships are less common at the bachelor’s level and vary by school.

 On-Campus vs. Online Counseling Degrees